 - Parc Monceau (plums, cherry blossoms)

 - Square René-Viviani (plums, magnolias) on the left bank side of the Seine, facing Notre-Dame de Paris.
 You will also find the oldest tree in Paris.

 - Jardin du Palais-Royal (magnolias, daffodils), located in the middle of the former royal palace which now houses both the Ministry of Culture and the Constitutional Council.
-In the large inner courtyard, you can enjoy the blossom surrounded by a mix of classical architecture with modern art pieces, columns by Daniel Buren, fountains, cafes and antiques shops.
+In the large inner courtyard, you can enjoy the blossoms surrounded by a mix of classical architecture with modern art pieces, columns by Daniel Buren, fountains, cafes and antiques shops.
 It is a really nice place to relax as soon as the first rays of the spring sun fall.

 - Parc Monceau (plums, magnolias)